HenrikSchumacher/CoBarS/README.md

     git clone --recurse-submodules git@github.com:HenrikSchumacher/CycleSampler.git

 to load also all submodules.
-Id you forgot to do that, you can also run the following afterwards:
+If you forgot to do that, you can also run the following afterwards:

     git submodule update --init --recursive